-Tuesday, February 4th is World Cancer Day, a time when organizations and individuals around the world send a message: Ending cancer should be a global health priority.
+Thursday, February 4th is World Cancer Day, when organizations and individuals around the world unite to raise awareness about cancer and work to make it a global health priority.

 Some of the most common New Year's resolutions – to lose weight, exercise more, and quit smoking – are healthy habits that can help you lower your cancer risk and benefit you for the rest of your life.

 A successful end to treatment can be both stressful and exciting.
 You’re likely to be relieved to finish treatment, but you may find it hard not to worry about cancer coming back.

 You may find yourself eating out more often than usual this time of year.
 That can make it tough for even the most disciplined among us to eat only – or mostly – healthy foods.

 What do you say to someone who’s been diagnosed with cancer?
 Read our practical advice about what to say, what not to say, what to do, and how to help.

 With all the parties and festivities this time of year, there is bound to be at least one potluck, where you are expected to come bearing a dish to share.

 The holiday season is a joyful time for many people, but for some it can lead to stress or trigger depression or other negative feelings.

 Sticking to your healthy eating goals can be a lot harder this time of year.
 But with a little planning, you can enjoy every minute of this season’s parties without going overboard on fat, calories, or sweets.